nuagenetworks/monolithe/README.md

 The specifications are a set of files containing json data describing one object per file, its properties and their characteristics, and its position in the api hierarchy.

-> For more info, please read the Monolithe Specifications Reference (TODO).
+> For more info, please read the [Monolithe Specifications Reference](Specifications Reference.md).

 In addition to the specifications, Monolithe uses a configuration that describes all the information relative to your sdk.
 For instance, you can set its name, the class prefix, some vanilla files, the license, and so on.